 Public Sector and Legal Aid Firms – Bid and Pitch Support

 Public Sector and Legal Aid Firms Bid Support.
-Firms interested in bidding for public sector or Legal Aid work should read Law Firms – Bid and Pitch Support for general information on the services I offer.
+Firms interested in bidding for public sector or Legal Aid work should read Legal Services Providers – Bid and Pitch Support for general information on the services I offer.
 This section gives more particular information on my public procurement and Legal Aid experience.

 As a former practising public procurement lawyer, I am well-versed in the public procurement rules and continue to keep myself up to date on how these rules effect both public bodies and those bidding for contracts.
 I have written articles on this topic in 2016-17 and trained law firms/ bid teams on winning public sector contracts both face to face and via webinars.